minhducnt/EcoPerson/README.md

 6. **Implement Generative AI**: Utilize AWS Bedrock to enhance AI capabilities within the application.
 7. **Create Notification System**: Configure AWS SNS and Firebase to send real-time alerts to users.
 8. **Deploy User-Facing Application**: Develop and deploy the user application using AWS AppSync, Cognito, and API Gateway.

+## Conclusion

+This project provides a comprehensive solution for monitoring and protecting water quality using IoT technology and AWS services.
+The architecture ensures real-time data processing, storage, and analysis to detect and respond to water pollution effectively.

+## License

+This project is licensed under the MIT License - see the LICENSE.md file for details.